fedora-infra/fedora-messaging/docs/user-guide/schemas.rst

 * ``nuancier.new``: A sub-class of a Fedora message that defines a message schema for messages published by nuancier when a new thing is created. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.nuancier.new>`__)

-pagure
+Pagure
 ======

-You can view the history of `all pagure messages <https://apps.fedoraproject.org/datagrepper/raw?category=pagure>`__ in datagrepper.
+You can view the history of `all Pagure messages <https://apps.fedoraproject.org/datagrepper/raw?category=pagure>`__ in datagrepper.

 * ``pagure.Test.notification``: A sub-class of a Fedora message that defines a message schema for messages published by pagure when a new thing is created. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.pagure.Test.notification>`__)
 * ``pagure.commit.flag.added``: A sub-class of a Fedora message that defines a message schema for messages published by pagure when a new thing is created. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.pagure.commit.flag.added>`__)